 It’s safe to say we all had a crappy, long, drawn out winter, weather-wise.
-So imagine my surprise that when the new season finally arrived, it wasn’t one of those slam-bam slots wedged in between freezing and roasting.
+So imagine my surprise that when the new season finally arrived, it wasn’t one of those small and hasty slots wedged in between freezing and roasting.

 Fiddleheads thrusting up and unfurling, daffies and tulips bringing the first color in months.

 Daylily leaves are curving gently, rambling roses sending out new shoots, flower beds repopulating.
 The rhubarb bed is lush.
 The weeping cherry and plum tree are full of color.
 I didn’t know before moving here that plum blossoms smell, well, plummy, but they most certainly do.